 Line of Communication

-Individuals learn the importance of listening and following the directions of their supervisor in this team-building activity.
-In order to be successful, each member must complete his or her tasks in a quick and orderly manner.
+Individuals learn the importance of listening and following a supervisor's directions in this team-building activity.
+To succeed, each member must complete the assigned tasks in a quick and orderly manner.
 Assign titles such as client, wholesaler, buyer and builder to each team member.
 The client looks at a constructed model and must explain to the wholesaler what the project looks like and what parts the team will need.
 The wholesaler must gather the needed parts and explain the project to the buyer.
 The buyer must transport the parts to the builder and explain how they fit together.
 The builder then assembles the parts.
-Reveal the model and compare it to the assembled piece.
+Reveal the model, and compare it to the assembled piece.
 The group was successful if their piece matches the model.

-Teams learn of the importance of communication, listening skills and leadership when they participate in this activity.
-Each team nominates a leader.
-All team members except the leader put on a blind fold.
-The leader looks at an object constructed from tinker toys.
-The leader must direct the blindfolded team members to recreate the object with loose tinker toys.
+Teams learn the importance of communication, listening skills and leadership when they participate in this activity.
+Each team nominates a leader, and all team members except the leader put on a blindfold.
+The leader looks at an object constructed from Tinkertoys.
+The leader must direct the blindfolded team members to recreate the object with loose Tinkertoys.
 The team members must listen intently to the leader's instructions to be successful.

 Architects and Builders

 Students or employees learn the value and importance of each team member during this activity.
-Split the group into two equal teams.
-Separate the teams in different rooms.
-The members of the first team are the architects and must build a structure with the tinker toys.
+Split the group into two equal teams, and put the teams in different rooms.
+The members of the first team are the architects and must build a structure with the Tinkertoys.
 Each team member from team one meets with a member of team two to interview them about the structure.
-The members from team two must share what they learned from their various interviews in order to recreate the structure.
+The members from team two must share what they learned from their various interviews to recreate the structure.
 Have the teams compare their structures at the end of the activity and share what they learned.